 Cornell University Engineering Success (CUES) ProgramClick to Open

-DPE offers academic support for first generation (FGC) and/or underrepresented minority (URM) engineers via the NSF STEP Cornell University Engineering Success (CUES) program.
-The CUES initiative increases the retention and graduation rates of URM and FGC students to levels equal to the overall engineering student body.
+DPE offers academic support for first generation (FGC) and/or underrepresented minority (URM) engineers via the Cornell University Engineering Success (CUES) program.
+CUES, funded by an endowment, is an initiative that increases the retention and graduation rates of URM and FGC students to levels equal to the overall engineering student body.
 Starting from students’ first year and continuing through their senior year, the program implements three research proven strategies.
 These three interventions each address known barriers to the success of highly qualified and talented Cornell engineering students.
 Interventions include:

 - Increase affiliation and graduation rates with academic support